Three Hopf algebras from number theory, physics & topology, and their common background I: operadic & simplicial aspects: Abstract

 \section{Abstract}

 We consider three {\it a priori} totally different setups for Hopf algebras from number theory, mathematical physics and algebraic topology.
-These are the Hopf algebras of Goncharov for multiple zeta values, that of Connes--Kreimer for renormalization, and a Hopf algebra constructed by Baues to study double loop spaces.
-We show that these examples can be successively unified by considering simplicial objects, cooperads with multiplication and Feynman categories at the ultimate level.
-These considerations open the door to new constructions and reinterpretation of known constructions in a large common framework.
+These are the Hopf algebra of Goncharov for multiple zeta values, that of Connes--Kreimer for renormalization, and a Hopf algebra constructed by Baues to study double loop spaces.
+We show that these examples can be successively unified by considering simplicial objects, co--operads with multiplication and Feynman categories at the ultimate level.
+These considerations open the door to new constructions and reinterpretations of known constructions in a large common framework, which is presented step--by--step with examples throughout.
+In this first part of two papers, we concentrate on the simplicial and operadic aspects.